ma-compbio/PEP/README.md

 genUnlabelData.py

-Generate sentences (list of words/K-mers) from enhancer or promoter regions without labels for training a word embedding model in the enhancers or promoters respectively
+Generate sentences (list of words/K-mers) from enhancer or promoter regions without labels for training a word embedding model for the enhancers or promoters respectively

 ************************************************************************************
 # Usage